In this post, we will understand the nuances between the following concepts related to ISDN PRI:

 This command shows nothing because the router has not T1 cards.

 The E1 controller is down.
 Notice the “Transmitter is sending remote alarm” message:

-Troubleshooting a E1 PRI trunk
+Troubleshooting an ISDN E1 PRI Trunk

 In this scenario, the E1 PRI controller is down.

 Let’s diagnose it with “loopback diag” controller command.
 Make sure the terminal console logging is on:

 Let’s check the state of the E1 PRI controller: